RaviTeja110820/aws/AWS Essentials.md

 >A *network access control list (ACL)* is a virtual firewall that controls inbound and outbound traffic at the subnet level.

+***VPC Peering*** can be established between VPCs in different AWS Regions and in separate AWS Accounts.
+The logical networks still use the same common AWS backbone network infrastructure to communicate.
+By utilizing this infrastructure, VPC Peering makes it possible to securely store mission-critical data to geographically distinct locations for fault-tolerance, disaster recovery and redundancy.

 A ***security group*** is a virtual firewall that controls inbound and outbound traffic for an Amazon EC2 instance.
 By default, a security group denies all inbound traffic and allows all outbound traffic.
 You can add custom rules to configure which traffic should be allowed or denied.

 >Security Groups and Network Access Control Lists are used to protect resources from traffic, and by themselves do not enable access to the internet - although they need to be properly configured to let traffic bound for the internet out.

 A ***NAT Gateway*** is required to allow resources in a private subnet to access the internet.
 Route tables tell traffic where it should go next to reach its destination, but don't actually process or transmit traffic.

+>A service that lets you monitor network requests that come into your web applications - ***AWS WAF***.

+***AWS Web Application Firewall (WAF)*** is a web-based application that allows for monitoring of ingress and egress traffic on provisioned web services.
+These could be in an AWS CloudFront distribution, behind an AWS Load Balancer or standalone instance.
+AWS WAF includes AWS Shield (AWS Shield Standard that comes at no additional cost and AWS Shield Advanced, on subscription) that protects against SYN floods, DNS query floods and UDP reflection attacks amongst others.

 # Transfer
 ***AWS Direct Connect*** is a service that enables you to establish a dedicated private connection between your data center and VPC.
 The private connection that AWS Direct Connect provides helps you to reduce network costs and increase the amount of bandwidth that can travel through your network.